shayanpasokhi/free-kaspersky/README.md

 ### database

 -   **Type:** String
--   **Description:** The timestamp of the database used for the scan, indicating its currency.
+-   **Description:** The timestamp of the database used for the scan.

 ### error